 Before getting into surfboard construction, it important to note that the most important aspect of surfboard technology is the shape.
 The shape is what determines how it works in the water, and the materials of construction only add nuance (I say this with the assumption that we are talking about a good glass job; a bad glass job can ruin a good shape).
 If the shape is not right, it really doesn't matter what it's made of or how long it will last.
 The other side of the coin is that if you get a magic board and it dies in two months, you'll be sad and wish you would've gotten a better glass job.
 What you want and need is a board that you love to ride, encourages you to spend more time in the water, and gives you at the very least a solid year or more of service.
 We want you to have that, and will work with you to make sure you get it.
 Read on to learn how.
 It's not that hard, but the market largely misses the target by producing either disposable, domestically made polys or mass produced asian imports that may be durable, but don't perform.
 Armed with a little knowledge, you can get the right board that will serve you for a long time, even though it might not be the one for sale at your local surf shop.

 Having produced over 20,000 surfboards since 1989, I have a fair bit of experience and knowledge about the different ways to make a board.
 Like everybody, I started making boards with conventional polyurethane cores, polyester resin and fiberglass.
 In 2001, after having shaped 8,000 boards by hand, I got my own CNC machine and was designing boards on the computer and cutting boards in-house.
 Later, in 2002, I collaborated with Surftech to make sandwich construct epoxies, followed by C.I., Rusty, Carper, Byrne, Xanadu, etc...
 Then, in 2004, I opened the first zero emissions, zero V.O.C., dustless sanding, all custom EPS/Epoxy surfboard factory.
-Today, I believe that the market is full of gimmicks, and know that traditional construction methods using premium materials is where it's at, i.e. polyurethane cores with hand lay-ups using polyester resin.
-Unfortunately, epoxy has a type of toxicity that causes sensitization in some users.
-Because I have developed an epoxy allergy, I can no longer be around the material without a significantly adverse effect on my health.
-So M10 will no longer offer surfboards made with epoxy resin.
-But that is OK.
-There is a reason that the top professional surfers on tour still ride conventional polyurethane cores glassed with polyester resin; they work better than anything else.
+Today, I believe that the market is full of gimmicks, and know that traditional construction methods using premium materials is where it's at, i.e. polyurethane or EPS cores with hand lay-ups using polyester or epoxy resin.
+There is a reason that the top professional surfers on tour still ride conventionally constructed boards; they work better than anything else.

 The hardest thing to get right is the shape.
 You might not fully know what is best for you, and trying to translate that to a shaper can be a challenge.
 Our boards are not cheap, and we stand by the quality and design.
 If you get a board and don't like it, we will fix that.
 A history of ordering custom boards, and learning what works for you, stacks the cards in your favor.
 If you don't really know, you might be best to find a new or used board at a shop that looks and feels right to you, or go to a reputable shaper whom you trust and think you can work with.
 I get good results with surfers who give me some general guidelines and give me the liberty to do what I do best.
 In surfing, and as a life philosophy in general, the best results are often met with open expectations.
 That said, if you are tuned into what works well for you, it is important to work with a shaper who can listen to you, understand what you want, and build it.
 The worst is a shaper who does what they want and doesn't listen.
 I take two-way consultation seriously.